Silicone Prosthetic Liner: A Skin-Friendly SolutionJanuary 7, 2021

 - Dry thoroughly.
 Before donning your prosthetic device, make sure the residual limb is completely dry

 - Check the condition of the skin daily.
 Your daily hygiene routine should include a careful inspection of every part of the skin of the residual limb to make sure there are no points of irritation

 - Apply lotion before putting on your liner.
 If you use a prosthetic liner, be sure to use a lotion that makes it easier to slip on and provides a protective barrier, while still allowing the skin to breathe.
 We recommend SL 108 Skin Lotion

-- Apply cream before bed.
+- Apply the cream before bed.
 To keep the skin soft and supple, it can be useful to apply a good skin cream like Alps Antioxidant Cream before bed.
-Alps Antioxidant Cream keeps skin supple, soothes irritations, and stimulates skin-cell regeneration
+Alps Antioxidant Cream keeps skin supple, soothes irritations, and stimulates skin cell regeneration

 If you have specific needs, your orthopedic therapist and/or technician will provide you with further instructions on keeping your limb healthy.

 TAKING CARE OF YOUR ALPS PROSTHETIC LINERS AND SLEEVES

 The steps to take to keep your Alps prosthetic sleeves or liners clean are simple but fundamental.
 Keeping the liner clean is essential for avoiding problems further down the line.

 - Wash the inside of your prosthetic sleeve or liner with warm water and a neutral detergent (PD595).
 This is particularly important for prosthetic liners that maintain contact with the residual limb’s skin the whole day long.
 Daily cleaning of the inside surfaces of the liner with a mild detergent removes any traces of grease or dead skin cells